ChrisTracy/ChrisTracy.github.io/_posts/2024-07-18-using-github-actions-to-deploy-caddyfile.md

         volumes:
         - /path/on/host/caddy_data:/data
         - /path/on/host/caddy_config:/config
         - /path/on/host/caddy_caddyFile:/etc/caddy # take note of this host location.
-You will need to define it in Github Actions.
+You will need to define it in GitHub Actions.
     ```
 2. Run `docker compose up -d` to start your container.